core-wg/comi/draft-ietf-core-comi.md

 container or list that has child resources with default values, and these have not been given value yet,

-> The server MUST NOT return the child resource if d= 't'
+> The server MUST NOT return the child resource if d=t

-> The server MUST return the child resource if d= 'a'.
+> The server MUST return the child resource if d=a.

-If this Uri-Query option is not present, the default value is 't'.
+If this query parameter is not present, the default value is "t" (the quotes are added for readability, but they are not part of the payload).

 ### GET {#get-operation}

 A request to read the value of a data node instance is sent with a CoAP GET message.
-The URI is set to the data node resource requested, the 'k' Uri-Query option is added if the data node is an instance of a list.
+The URI is set to the data node resource requested, the 'k' query parameter is added if any of the parents of the requested data node is a list node.

 ~~~~
 FORMAT: